Syrian pound: History

+French mandate

 During the period when Syria was a part of the Ottoman Empire, which lasted about 400 years, the Ottoman pound was its main currency.
 Following the fall of the Ottoman Empire and the placing of Syria under a mandate (French occupation), the Egyptian pound was used in the territories under French and British mandates, including Lebanon, Transjordan and Palestine.
 Upon taking Lebanon and Syria under its separate mandate, the French government sought to replace the Egyptian currency and granted a commercial bank, the Banque de Syrie (a French affiliate of the Ottoman Bank), the authority to issue a currency for territories under its new mandate.

-The pound (or livre in French) was introduced in 1919 and was pegged at a value of 20 francs.
+The pound (or livre in French) was introduced in 1919 and was set at a value of 20 francs.
 As the political status of Lebanon evolved, the Banque de Syrie, which was to act as the official bank for Lebanon and Syria, was renamed the Banque de Syrie et du Grand-Liban (BSL).
 BSL issued the Syro-Lebanese pound for 15 years, starting in 1924.
 Two years before the expiration of the 15-year period, BSL split the Lebanese-Syrian currency into two separate currencies that could still be used interchangeably in either state.
 In 1939, the bank was renamed the Banque de Syrie et du Liban.

 In 1941, the peg to the French franc was replaced by a peg to sterling of LS 8.83125 = £1, as a consequence of the occupation of Syria by British and Free French forces.
 This rate was based on the pre-war conversion rate between the franc and sterling.
 In 1946, following devaluation of the franc, the pound was pegged once again to the franc at a rate of LS 1 = 54.35 F. In 1947, Syria joined the International Monetary Fund (IMF) and pegged its currency to the U.S. dollar at LS 2.19148 = US$1, a rate which was maintained until 1961.

+Independence

 The Lebanese and Syrian currencies split in 1948.
 From 1961, a series of official exchange rates were in operation, alongside a parallel, black market rate which reflected the true market rate for Syrian pounds in Jordan and Lebanon where there was a healthy trade in the Syrian currency.
 The market was allowed to flourish because everybody, including government and public sector companies, needed it.
 The black market rate diverged dramatically from the official rate in the 1980s.
 In July 2007, the currency was pegged to the IMF SDR (Special Drawing Rights).